madflojo/blog/bencane/content/authors/benjamin-cane/_index.md

   url: "https://americanexpress.com"

 # Short bio (displayed in user profile at end of posts)
-bio: Principal Engineer focused on building cloud-native software solutions for financial platforms.
-Benjamin uses both his systems and software knowledge to build end-to-end platforms.
-Platforms purpose built for performance, and resiliency.
+bio: Benjamin Cane is Principal Engineer at American Express.
+He has more than 16 years of experience with roles in both systems and software engineering.
+He leverages both his systems and software skills to build end-to-end platforms.
+Platforms, purpose built for performance and resiliency.
+Benjamin is also the author of [Red Hat Enterprise Linux - Troubleshooting Guide (2015, Packt Publishing)](https://www.amazon.com/dp/1785283553/), and he has published many popular articles on topics such as Linux, Docker, Python, Go and Performance Tuning.

 interests:
 - Distributed Systems